- Sales skills and the tech to help them thrive:

-- 2. Sales directors will use every tool available to help close big deals.
+2. Sales directors will use call whispering to help close big deals.
 If a call is high-priority, it makes sense to put two top-performing reps on the call.
 Even if only one voice is audible, having the support of three minds will ensure no opportunities are missed.

 Sales is a varied profession combining the research skills of a PhD candidate, the conversational acumen of a politician, and the bullish mentality of a monster truck that crushes more responsible vehicles.

 With this last point in mind, some sales positions rely on speed and efficiency to meet targets.
-More calls mean more opportunities, resulting in more deals won.
+More calls means more opportunities, resulting in more deals won.

-Click-to-dial is a phone skill that eliminates the need to manually enter phone numbers.
+Click-to-dial is a feature that eliminates the need to manually enter phone numbers.
 The technology is painfully simple to use: when a sales development representative finds a lead’s contact information, all they need to do is hover-over the number and click.
-At this point, if using a cloud-based phone, the app will open and the number will dial.
+At this point, if using a cloud-based phone, the app will open, and the number will dial.
 This process saves ~30 seconds per call and adds up to significant time saved.

-And for those who want to take efficiency into the stratosphere, a power-dialer is the just the thing to get you there.
+For those who want to take efficiency into the stratosphere, a power-dialer will help you get there.

 Admittedly, these efficiency-technologies are impersonal, and their use-case should be examined closely before being implemented.
-For SMBs with a limited staff and a targeted audience, personalized interactions and due diligence are still the best “phone skills” to possess.
+For SMBs with a limited staff and a targeted audience, personalized interactions and due diligence are still the best “tools.”